opencast/opencast/docs/guides/admin/docs/upgrade.md

 The way the scheduler stores its data was changed in Opencast 7 to improve performance when checking for conflicts.
 The necessary database schema changes are part of the upgrade script in `docs/upgrade/6_to_7/`.

-This migration is only necessary if you have scheduled events in your system.
+Additionally, old events need to be migrated to the new structure to preserve metadata related to scheduling.
 For this, set the `maintenance` configuration option of `etc/org.opencastproject.scheduler.impl.SchedulerServiceImpl.cfg` to `true` and start opencast.
 The migration will start automatically.
 Wait until the migration is complete.
 Once complete, the opencast log will contain a line saying `Finished migrating scheduled events`.
 Check if there were any errors during the migration.
 If not, stop opencast and change `maintenance` back to `false` to put the scheduler back into its normal mode of operation.

 You should avoid running Opencast 7 without migrating the scheduled events first.
 Otherwise, your capture agents may fetch an empty calendar.